aetperf/aetperf.github.io/_posts/2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

-Then we compute the same thing using the `is_prime()` function, and check it is the same as the above reference array:
+Then we also compute this list of primes using `is_prime()` and check it is equal to the above reference array:

 ```python